Freelancing CPAs out-earn salaried employees in 900 fewer hours a year.

 That would still leave you time to start your own side project, raise a family, or travel the world.
-Or, you could just freelance more and get paid a premium for every hour you work (click here to see what your billable rate would be).
+Or, you could just freelance more and get paid a premium for every hour you work.

 I know, sounds too good to be true… I sound like a second-rate huckster, a pimp, a fraud.

 But we’ve done it, and countless others have as well.
 We’ve started two companies, enjoyed multi-month long vacations, and obtained valuable, new accounting and operational skills.

 That’s not to say it wasn’t nerve-wracking walking out of that midtown skyscraper for the last time.
 It can be difficult to break out of public accounting’s golden handcuffs in the form of salary and employee benefits.
 It’s so common to feel trapped – a prisoner of your email – all in the name of security.

 So, if you’re interested in the financial and lifestyle opportunities allotted by freelancing, but afraid of the uncertainty, ask yourself these three questions.